MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-sharepoint-2010.md

 If you choose options on the low end of the scale (good options), you'll need to start planning for another upgrade soon after migration from SharePoint Server 2010 completes.

 >[!Note]
->End of support for SharePoint Server 2010 and SharePoint Foundation 2010 are scheduled for Oct 13, 2020, but *please be aware* that you should always check the [Product Lifecycle site](https://support.microsoft.com/en-us/lifecycle) for your most current dates.
+>End of support for SharePoint Server 2010 and SharePoint Foundation 2010 are scheduled for Oct 13, 2020, but *please be aware* that you should always check the [Product Lifecycle site](https://support.microsoft.com/en-us/lifecycle) for the most current dates.
 >